Afridocs/GLBackend/REST-spec.md

 `/tip/<string t_id>/download_folder`

-used to download the folder from a submission. if a download limit has been configured, return a content only if relative download count is < max_downloads (GET only).
+used to download the folder from a submission. if a download limit has been configured, return a content only if relative download count is less than max_downloads (GET only).

 Paramters inside the POST specify which Folder is requested.
 The Folder is provided in the format choosen by the node administrator, or as the receiver has set the proference in the delivery method.

 This interface can be not used if delivery configuration provide a different dispatching method for ship the folder.

 `/tip/<string t_id>/pertinence`